 In the years following this disaster there have been many other shipping disasters, but even now, over 100 years later, the Titanic disaster is still the most famous of them all.
 Why is that?

 I would say it’s due to several things.
 The ship was on her maiden voyage.
-The Titanic had been marketed as being unsinkable, and was the biggest and most luxurious ship afloat at the time; this disaster was unthinkable really because of all of that.
+The Titanic had also been marketed as being unsinkable, and it was the biggest and most luxurious ship afloat at the time.
+This disaster was unthinkable really because of all of that.

 So many of the men aboard bravely went to their deaths after giving women their place aboard the lifeboats.
 There were also several moving stories such as the band playing as the ship sank from under them, trying desperately to calm frightened passengers with music.
 Mr and Mrs Strauss choosing to die together rather than be parted etc.